Besar Island, Malacca

+Tourist attractions

 There are a few attractions which spread across the island, including the tombs of Baghdad-born Islamic preacher Sultan Al Ariffin Syeikh Ismail and his relatives, who were part of an entourage responsible for the spread of Islam throughout the Malay Archipelago after arriving at the island in 1495.

 There are also tombs of local figures, unmarked graves and numerous mystical and legendary old wells and rock formations.
 According to local legends, one of the wells is believed to contain salt water at high tide and fresh water during low tide.
 The island is believed to be the home of elves known as Orang bunian and there is a cave known as Yunos Cave (Gua Yunos), where warriors were said to practice mysticism and learn silat (a type of Malay martial arts) in the past.

 The Besar Island Museum (Muzium Pulau Besar), operated by the state's Museum Corporation displays various information related to the island's sights and legend.

+Facilities

+There is one religious school located on the northeastern tip of the island, adjacent to the jetty.
+One resort owned by the State Government, Putera Island Resort is currently operating on the east side of the island.
+However, Marina Resort on the west side is currently abandoned.

+A 4.2-kilometre long sea-crossing overhead power line supported by 12 monopoles, which began operations on 28 February 2015, was built to supply electricity to the island from nearby Siring Beach in Serkam, Jasin District.